GauravSinha-SDE/Apex/senior-data-engineer-take-home-main/apex-lakehouse/docs/04_short_answers.md

   time.
 This keeps the two systems doing what each is actually good at instead of stretching one to cover both.

-**Newer Databricks capability worth flagging, with an honest confidence caveat:** Databricks has been moving in the direction of **Lakebase** (a managed operational Postgres offering positioned for exactly this kind of low-latency transactional workload alongside a lakehouse) and **Delta Lake's row-level concurrency / deletion vectors** improvements that narrow the gap for higher-concurrency single-row updates directly on Delta. **I have not personally validated Lakebase's current maturity/GA status or exact feature set** against this specific write-back-plus-CDC-sync pattern — I'm naming it because it's directionally the right kind of capability to evaluate, not because I'm certain it's the final answer today.
-If it's mature enough by build time, it could collapse the "separate Postgres + CDC sync" design into "one Lakebase instance, native to the same governance/catalog boundary" — worth a spike before committing to the two-system design above.